 Do I have to participate in the Match if I am applying to OB/GYN?

 Yes.
 Regardless of the application process or service required by programs, applicants applying to OB/GYN will still participate in the Main Residency Match to obtain their residency positions.

-Do programs have to disclose the application process they intend to use for both Main Match and SOAP to applicants?
+Do programs have to disclose to applicants the application process they intend to use for the 2024 Main Residency Match and SOAP?

 Can programs use more than one application service?

 NRMP policy does not prohibit programs from utilizing more than one application service or process.
 NRMP will require programs to notify applicants, at the beginning of the application and recruitment season, which application service or process they intend to use for both Main Residency Match and SOAP.